• Home

 About what the heck we're doing.

 Having a shindig and need some meats & sides?
 Contact us with what you're thinking about and we'll prepare it, deliver it (if you're somewhat close), and agree on a fair donation.
 Nothing fancy--We'll literally drop off foil pans of food and maybe some plasticware, you eat and enjoy, then throw everything away when you're done.
-Easy for you, easy for me.
+Easy peazy, George and Weazy.

 We're still trucking--maybe more so now than before.
 Just doing it a little differently.
 Having a little more fun.
 A little less stress.
 A little more freedom and simplicity.
 We'll see where the current takes us.